 Is there insurance coverage on the building my department occupies and on our contents?

-At a minimum, all University-owned buildings and contents including transformers and substations listed with the N.C.
-Department of Insurance are required by State statue to be insured for Fire/Lightning.
-This coverage is free to general funded (state-appropriated) departments.
-Receipts originated departments must pay a premium for Fire/Lightning coverage.
-All departments must pay the premium for any additional coverage requested.
+At a minimum, all University-owned buildings and contents listed with the N.C.
+Department of Insurance are required by State statue to be insured with All Risk Form through the State Fire Fund with a $10,000 deductible.

 If my department moves/changes location on or off campus, does our insurance coverage